Scaling your SaaS billing system can be complex. Here's the guide to making sure your subscriptions don't suffer for it. Read More >

 Most SaaS startups choose Stripe, BraintreePayments, Pin.net.au, Paymill before choosing any other payment gateway provider.
-Atleast these are the popular options we hear in the past 6 to 12 months with launch of new wave of payment startups.
+At least these are the popular options that have surfaced in the past 6 to 12 months.

-Pay by PayPal account is still one of the popular choices amongst small businesses in Europe and small businesses in North America.
-It is because it has been the most popular choice for almost a decade.
+Getting a Pay by PayPal account is still one of the popular choices amongst small businesses in Europe and small businesses in North America, has been so for almost a decade.

-- We are inter changeably using the world PayPal to refer to PayPal Standard.
+- Note: We’ll be using the word, “PayPal,” interchangeably, to refer to PayPal Standard.

 Some of the advantages of using PayPal to process online payments include:

 Easy to set up: To get started with selling online through PayPal, you simply need to copy and paste existing code to your website to have “add cart” and “view cart” buttons.

 Brand Name and Recognition: PayPal is used all over the world and its brand recognition instills confidence to customers shopping online.
 PayPal’s brand recognition is 72% compared to other payment gateways whose recognition is below 50%.

 No monthly fees: PayPal does not charge fixed monthly fees.
 Merchants are only charged when they sell.

 Huge potential customer base: PayPal is the most widely accepted online payment processor.
 The company has 137 million active accounts from users in 193 countries.

 Ease of execution: Integrating PayPal on your website is easy and does not require any financial investment.
 You don’t need a merchant account to accept credit card payments through PayPal.